 My research aims at reassessing the art-historical significance of Lorenzo di Pietro, known as Vecchietta.

-Time is long overdue to concentrate on Vecchietta alone, on his artistic personality, thus putting to test both the artist’s career, and, inevitably, the Sienese Quattrocento as a whole, as they have been narrated thus far.
+Time is long overdue to concentrate on Vecchietta alone, on his artistic personality, thus putting to test the current narrative of both the artist’s career, and of the Sienese Quattrocento as a whole.

-- MA History of Art – The Courtauld Institute of Art
+• 2014-15, MA History of Art, Distinction, The Courtauld Institute of Art (tutor: Dr Scott Nethersole).

 • Sienese Quattrocento